Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Problem setup

 \subsection{Statistical model}

-We consider a shallow feedforward neural network (FFNN) with one hidden layer of $\nnodes\geq 1$ hidden nodes and a scalar output.
+We consider a shallow FFNN with one hidden layer of $\nnodes\geq 1$ hidden nodes and a scalar output.
 To simplify the analysis, we assume that there is no bias term.
 Let $\bx\in\mathbb R^{\din}$ be some input vector, where $\din\geq 1$ is the input dimension.
 The model is defined as